Round and Bipartize for Vertex Cover Approximation: Round and Bipartize

-if the contracted graph $\G / S$ contains an odd cycle and $2\rho -1$ denotes its odd girth. \end{theorem} \begin{proof} Recall that $w(V) = 2$ and $y(E) = 1$, meaning that $w(OPT(\G)) \geq y(E) = 1$ by Lemma \ref{lemma_lower_bound_opt}.
-We decompose the weight of $S$ with respect to the dual variables.
-The edges in $E[S]$ are counted twice, whereas the edges in $\delta(S)$ are counted once, giving:
+where $2\rho -1$ denotes the odd girth of the contracted graph $\tilde{\G}$.
+Moreover, these bounds are tight and are attained for any $\alpha \in [0,1]$ and any $\rho \in [2,\infty]$. \end{theorem} \begin{proof} We only prove here the upper bound with $\rho < \infty$ and leave the remaining statements to the Appendix.
+The proof essentially follows the same arguments as the one of Lemma \ref{thm_bound_using_pecovers} with the $\alpha$ parameter incorporated, and we thus only highlight the main differences.
+We decompose the weight of the set $S$ with respect to the dual variables.
+The edges in $E[S]$ are counted twice, whereas the edges in $\delta(S)$ are counted once: